avpai-dinosaur/leetcodeGame/README.md

 # Todo

-- Make the prompt to open the door bigger and nicer DONE
 - When player runs into an obstacle, continue movement animation
-- Fix text wrapping on roomba speech bubble DONE
 - Add back the start menu, with a menu class
 - Add a mental health note
-- Make laser doors look nicer DONE
 - Make dance floor lights look nicer
 - Make clickable elements change color when clicked (plus cursor image changes)
 - Add type annotations
 - Consolidate some sprite behaviors into a base class
 - Connect to leetcode account and detect that a question was solved

+- Fix text wrapping on roomba speech bubble DONE
+- Make the prompt to open the door bigger and nicer DONE
+- Make laser doors look nicer DONE
+- Make the problems appear on the computers and the laser door connected to solving enough problems DONE
+- Add some story elements through SMS between computers DONE